 2. Unique rooms

 Each of the rooms in a bed and breakfast has character.
 Since they are individually decorated, they each have their own feel.
 If you are with a group, check out each others' rooms; you will be thrilled at the differences between each one.
 Some B&Bs pride themselves in how each room is different, and at some B&Bs, the rooms even have themes.
 Most inns let you book your exact room of choice rather than selecting a room type as you would with a hotel.
-Some inns also offer unique experiences such as sleeping in a teepee or learning how to work on a farm.
+Some inns also offer unique experiences like learning how to work on a farm.

 3. Rich history